 In addition to following the standard regulatory guidance above, UDOT reviewed local plans for evidence of the community's visual preferences and scenic resources.
 There are four historic districts in the visual resources evaluation area: the Salt Lake City Northwest Historic District, the Salt Lake City Warehouse Historic District, the Capitol Hill Historic District in Salt Lake County, and the Clark Lane Historic District in Davis County.
-The general plans and land use plans for cities in the evaluation area and the Salt Lake City historic districts have several aesthetic and preservation guidelines that might apply to the I-15 cross streets during final design.
-The Clark Lane Historic District in Davis County specifically mentions the streetscape along State Street in its National Register of Historic District and states that the trees have been maintained and replanted over time (Utah Department of Cultural and Community Engagement 2017).
+The general plans and land use plans for cities in the evaluation area and the Salt Lake City historic districts have several aesthetic and preservation guidelines that might apply to the I-15 cross streets during the final design phase of the project.
+The Clark Lane Historic District in Davis County specifically mentions the streetscape along State Street in its National Register of Historic Places Registration Form.
+The form describes the trees on State Street as a unifying element of Cultural and Community Engagement 2017).
 For more information regarding State Street in Farmington, see Section 3.10, Historic and Archaeological Resources, and Chapter 4, Section 4(f) Analysis.